Festival season is finally here field-lovers!

 - Stay hydrated.
 And we mean good clean water and lots of it.
 Take a reusable water bottle with you and top it up every time you go past a water station.

 - Vary your meals with the good stuff.
-The dreamy food options at Glastonbury are endless.
-Make sure you don't miss the amazing vegan food in the Healing Fields and the fresh fruit stands just to top up your vitamins and minerals to keep you raving hard.
+The dreamy food options at music festivals are endless.
+Make sure you don't miss the amazing vegan food i and the fresh fruit stands just to top up your vitamins and minerals to keep you raving hard.
 Little packets of dried fruit and nuts are heaven sent when you need something to nibble on that's not full of sugar but high in protein to keep you partying.

 - Let's face it, romping around muddy fields for 5 days with some seriously questionable loos and fast food is bound to upset your bodies natural balance.
 We swear by probiotics to support your bodies resistance to infection.
 The probiotic you want to check out is Saccharomyces boulardii - it manages to stop an upset tum quickly, but without blocking you up.
 Amen to that.